proplot-dev/proplot/docs/quickstart6.rst

-The new `~proplot.axes.BaseAxes.heatmap` command calls `~matplotlib.axes.Axes.pcolormesh` and applies default formatting that is suitable for heatmaps – no minor ticks, no gridlines, and major ticks at the center of each box.
+The new `~proplot.axes.BaseAxes.heatmap` command calls `~matplotlib.axes.Axes.pcolormesh` and applies default formatting that is suitable for heatmaps: no minor ticks, no gridlines, and major ticks at the center of each box.

-You can also add labels to `~matplotlib.axes.Axes.pcolor`, `~matplotlib.axes.Axes.pcolormesh`, `~proplot.axes.BaseAxes.heatmap`, and `~matplotlib.axes.Axes.contour` plots, thanks to `~proplot.wrappers.cmap_wrapper`.
-Just pass the ``labels=True``
+You can also add labels to `~matplotlib.axes.Axes.pcolor`, `~matplotlib.axes.Axes.pcolormesh`, `~proplot.axes.BaseAxes.heatmap`, `~matplotlib.axes.Axes.contour`,
-keyword argument, and ProPlot will draw contour labels with `~matplotlib.axes.Axes.clabel` or grid box labels with
+and `~matplotlib.axes.Axes.contourf` plots, thanks to `~proplot.wrappers.cmap_wrapper`.
+Just pass the ``labels=True`` keyword argument, and ProPlot will draw contour labels with `~matplotlib.axes.Axes.clabel` or grid box labels with